AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-types-dev.md

 A type that is used to define a stream must have a key.
 A _key_ is a [Property, or a combination of Properties](#sdstypeproperty) that constitutes an ordered, unique identity.
 If the key is ordered so it functions as an index, it is known as the _primary index_.
 While a timestamp (`DateTime`) is a very common type of index, any type that can be ordered is permitted.
 Secondary and other indexes are defined in the stream.
 For more information, see [Indexes](xref:sdsIndexes).

-Consider how the events will be represented in a stream as the type defines each event in a stream.
-An event is a single unit whose properties have values that relate to the index; that is, each property of a type event is related to the event's index.
+Consider how the events will be represented in a stream, as the type defines each event in a stream.
+An event is a single unit with properties that have values related to the index; that is, each property of a type event is related to the event's index.
 Each event is a single unit.

-A type is referenced by its identifier or `Id` field.
+Reference a type by its identifier or `Id` field.
 Type identifiers must be unique within a namespace.

 A type can also refer to other types by using their identifiers.
-This enables type re-usability.
+This referencing enables type re-usability.
 Nested types and base types are automatically created as separate types.
 For more information, see [Type Reusability](#type-reusability).

 Types define how events are read and associated within a collection of streams.
 The read characteristics when attempting to read non-existent indexes—indexes that fall between, before, or after existing indexes—are determined by the interpolation and extrapolation settings of the type.
 For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).